On Krull-Gabriel dimension and Galois coverings

 Theorem 1.2 can be applied in some other situations as well.
 For example, A. Skowro\'nski studies in \cite{Sk3} algebras having strongly simply connected Galois coverings.
 Assume that $A$ is such an algebra, that is, $A=R\slash G$ where $R$ is a strongly simply connected locally bounded $K$-category and $G$ an admissible group of $K$-linear automorphisms of $R$.
 If $R$ is locally support-finite and $G$ is torsion-free, then Theorem 1.2 implies that $\KG(A)$ is finite if and only if $\KG(R)$ is finite.
-We presume that this yields $\KG(A)$ is finite if and only if $A$ is of domestic type.
+We conjecture this yields $\KG(A)$ is finite if and only if $A$ is of domestic type.
 This problem is left for further research.

 The paper is organized as follows.
 In Section 2 we recall some information on Galois coverings of locally bounded $K$-categories and the associated pull-up and push-down functors.
 We conclude the section with Theorem 2.1 stating that if $R$ is a locally support-finite locally bounded $K$-category, $G$ an admissible torsion-free group of $K$-linear automorphisms of $R$ and $F:R\ra A\cong R\slash G$ the associated Galois covering, then the push-down functor $F_{\lambda}:\mod(R)\ra\mod(A)$ is a Galois covering of module categories, see Section 2 for definitions.
 This theorem is fundamental in proofs of our main results.
 Section 2 is based on \cite{Ga}, \cite{BoGa} and \cite{DoSk}.